 Ferdinand the Bull

 In this category, we’re going to start off with five cow names from the movies “Ferdinand and the Bull” and “Ferdinand”.
+These are some of the most famous cow names.
 You see, this movie featured a cow as the lead, so it gets it’s own sub-category!

 - Angus – A bull who is part of Ferdinand’s escape plan.